 For simplicity, we did not include the impacts of fees, commissions or spreads, the way your broker makes money on the deal in the first place.
 Some brokers charge a fixed fee per trade, along with an interest carry charge for keeping a position open over night.
 Some also offer “Direct Market Access” (DMA), where you can access true market Bid/Ask spreads, but only if you maintain a substantial balance in your account.
 The vast majority of CFD brokers, however, make their money by widening the market Bid/Ask spread.
 You then pay this extra amount when you buy and when you sell.
 Leverage may increase the effect of these charges, as well.
 Scalping strategies are not recommended.

-What are the risks involved in trading CFDs?
+What are the risks involved in CFD trading?

 Trading CFDs has become quite popular due to the availability of leveraging gains on all manner of instruments offered by our global financial markets.
 It is easy to think that this new trading regimen has somehow reduced risk factors, but, in actuality, the risks in some areas require more attention than traditional investment management.
 The risks fall into four categories: